QED1224/Toontown-Resources/README.md

 ## How does the C.E.O. decide to continue moving or not? <a name="ceo-3"></a>

-If the C.E.O. is moving towards a toon on a table, and that particular toon hopped off the table, `random.random()` generates a number between 0.0 and 1.0.
-If `random.random()` is less than 0.5, the C.E.O. will stop moving towards that table, and use his directed golf attack.
+If the C.E.O. is moving towards a toon on a table, and that particular toon hopped off the table, a random number is generated such that 0.0 <= X < 1.0.
+If X is less than 0.5, the C.E.O. will stop moving towards that table, and use its directed golf attack.
 Otherwise, the C.E.O. will run over the table and stop on top of it.

 # Fishing <a name="fishing"></a>
 [[back to top](#contents)]